nicholasnloehrke/4940_research/notes/notes.md

-## Feed-Forward Nueral Networks
+## Feed-Forward Neural Networks

 ### Topology

-> when i say im using "chatgpt", what exactly does that mean? its the trained model right? do the frameworks have a name? is that what tenserflow is?
+> when i say im using "chatgpt", what exactly does that mean? its the trained model right? do the frameworks have a name? is that what tensorflow is?

-> are NN's state machines? if so, is the NN interpolating between unknown inputs? does that mean a NN doesnt work when inputs are outside the training range?
+> are NN's state machines? if so, is the NN interpolating between unknown inputs? does that mean a NN doesn't work when inputs are outside the training range?

-> is 'running' a NN just computer all the activation functions? is this why GPUs are so good for NN because all these linear operations can be easily parrallelised?
+> is 'running' a NN just computer all the activation functions? is this why GPUs are so good for NN because all these linear operations can be easily parallelized?

 > are 'real' NN this simple?